yorkerlin/remove-the-square-root/README.md

 recommended by the [official PyTorch guide](https://pytorch.org/docs/stable/amp.html#torch.autocast)).
 The gradients are automatically cast back to FP-32 by PyTorch.
 Shampoo uses these `FP-32` gradients for its preconditioner and is unstable when converting them to BFP-16 [(Shi et al., 2023)](https://arxiv.org/abs/2309.06497).
 Instead, our
 IF-Shampoo converts the gradients into `BFP-16`, updates the preconditioner, and even takes preconditioned gradient steps (including momentum) in half-precision.
-Our method works well in half-precision `without` using `matrix decomposition` and `matrix solve/inversion`.
+Our method works well in half-precision `without` using `matrix decompositions` and `matrix solve/inversions`.

 Note: These matrix operations (e.g., eigen, Cholesky, SVD, inversion) in `half-precision` are not supported in PyTorch and JAX because they are numerically unstable (see discussions on [inversion](https://github.com/pytorch/pytorch/issues/40427), [SVD](https://github.com/NVIDIA/apex/issues/887), [Cholesky](https://github.com/tensorflow/tensorflow/issues/56226)).